Genetics of aggression: Human behavior genetics

 In determining if a trait is related to genetic factors or environmental factors, twin studies and adoption studies are used.
 These studies examine correlations based on similarity of a trait and a person's genetic or environmental factors that could influence the trait.
 Aggression has been examined via both twin studies and adoption studies.
 The human genetics related to aggression have been studied and the main genes have been identified.
-The DAT1 and DRD2 genes are heavily related to the genetics of aggression.
+The DAT1 and DRD2 genes are heavily related to the genetics of aggression, along with COMT, AVPR1A, and SLC6A4.
 The DAT1 gene plays a role for its heavy relation to regulation of neurotransmission.
 The DRD2 Gene results in humans finding seemingly rewarding paths such as drug abuse.
 Through studies, DRD2 seems to be a risk factor in delinquency when children have related family trauma events.
+The COMT gene is responsible for making catechol-o-methyltransferase, which plays a role in hormone regulation and certain processes that take place in the prefrontal cortex (COMT gene: MedlinePlus Genetics).
+AVPR1A is an active gene in several different species, but has been researched more commonly in rats.
+Its expression, or lack thereof, is directly associated with social behavior and interaction.
+The SLC6A4 gene that regulates serotonin uptake, which is directly related to personality and mood.
+Mutations of this gene can also cause certain antidepressants, SSRI’s, to gain or lose function.

 DAT1 is a gene that regulates dopamine levels in the brain.
 This study revealed that variations in the DAT1 gene were correlated with higher levels of aggression.
 Some people that have variations of the DAT1 gene exhibit more aggressive behaviors.
 DAT2 controls how the brain responds to dopamine.
 Certain combinations of DAT1 and DAT2 genes were linked to an increase or decrease in aggressive behaviors.
 While the relationship remains unclear, there is certainly a correlation between certain forms of DAT1 and DAT2 and varying combinations of each.
 Changes in these genes can cause changes in neurotransmitter levels.
 When typical neurotransmitter levels change, other bodily behaviors are also affected.
 Examples of other functions that are impacted are intelligence, mood, and memory.
+There are a few different types of study that are commonly performed to help understand how certain aspects of aggressive behavior are developed, inherited, or both.
+Two common ones are twin and adoption studies, which are often set up in tandem to investigate differences in biological and environmental influence.